Frequently Asked Questions

 What about wedding customs?

 Flowers to the Blessed Mother: This practice is a personal religious devotion.
-It consists of taking flowers to the statue of Our Lady of Mount Carmel.
+It consists of taking flowers to the statue of Our Lady of Mt.
+Carmel.
 The couple silently asks Mary to remain close to them throughout their marriage.
 This custom is optional, so if it is not important to you personally, we do not suggest you add it to your ceremony.

 Lazo & Arras: This Hispanic custom is optional.
 Again, if it is not important to you personally, we do not suggest you add this to your ceremony.